 Licensed professional waste management contractors will set up temporary drop-off points in metropolitan and country areas of the State.
 Householders will be asked to deliver their unwanted chemicals to the drop-off points that are set up around the state.

-Residents can deliver their old mobile phones to the Rural City of Murray Bridge for recycling through the Mobile Muster scheme
+Residents can deliver their old mobile phones to the Brinkley Recycling & Waste Transfer Station or the Rural City of Murray Bridge Local Government Centre 2 Seventh Street for recycling through the Mobile Muster scheme.

 MobileMuster is the Australian mobile phone industry's official product stewardship program.
 It's a free mobile phone recycling program that accepts all brands and types of mobile phones, plus their batteries, chargers and accessories.
 Basically, it's the industry's way of ensuring mobile phone products don't end up in landfill - but instead are recycled in a safe, secure and ethical way.